earth

 Employee Complaints

 To protect the rights and interests of employees, EVA Air has established guidelines for handling employees’ complaints.
 Employees can file their complaints via official channels and the company will communicate and negotiate with the employees properly to achieve a mutual agreement between the labor and management sides.
-From 2020 to 2023, there were 54 cases of complaints about practical labor issues submitted officially.
-The new cases of complaints were about the controversies over Annual Leave arranging rights and salary distribution.
+From 2021 to 2024, there were 46 cases of complaints about practical labor issues submitted officially.
+The new cases of complaints were about the controversies over training compensation and salary distribution.
 In the future, we will strengthen communication regarding the terms of employment to prevent such controversies from happening again.
 As for the current complaints, we will try to resolve peacefully.